Axa: Axa Investment Managers

-Axa Investment Managers (Axa IM), is a global investment —management firm with offices in over 22 locations worldwide.
-As of 31 December 2020, it manages over €858 billion in assets on behalf of institutional and retail clients.
-It operates as the investment arm for Axa.
+Axa Investment Managers (Axa IM), was a global investment management company with offices in over 22 locations worldwide.
+As of 31 December 2020, it managed over €858 billion in assets on behalf of institutional and retail clients.
+It operated as the investment arm for Axa.

+In December 2024 it was acquired by BNP Paribas.

 Axa Hong Kong & Macau

 Axa Asia Pacific Holdings Limited acquired MLC (Hong Kong) Limited and re-branded it as Axa (Hong Kong) Life Insurance Company Limited in 2006.

 Former holdings

 In 2010, Axa sold a UK business unit called SunLife to Resolution Limited.

 In 2021, the Gulf Insurance Group acquired Axa's holdings in the Gulf region, rebranding them as GIG in the Middle East.